Goals of the Architecture Department

 - Provide a course of study which will allow those already working in architecture to advance within their organization.

 - Provide an overview of architecture, design, inspection and construction techniques and their dependencies upon each other.

 - Provide architects a resource of trained and knowledgeable personnel for both entry level and advanced positions.

-Breaking News and Other Links
+News and Other Links